UK University Admissions: The Essential Milestones for 2024 and 2025

 Applicants are also encouraged to include extracurricular and community service experiences in the personal statement if they have them, but these should be relevant to their chosen university subject(s) as well.
 For example, being appointed as a delegate in a MUN competitions is considered appropriate for a law or political science application but not so much for an engineering applicant.
 Therefore, as another main difference from the US college admissions process, UK universities prefer achievements that are directly relevant to the intended major of the student.

-Admission Tests for UK Universities
+What Admission Tests are Needed for UK Universities?

 Competitive universities and subjects likely require applicants to take specific admission tests, which are typically administered around October or November of a given application year (with a few exceptions that run into the subsequent calendar year).
 International applicants would need to register for the tests themselves through the British Council, unless their school is a registered exam center.
 The majority of registration dates are in May or September and candidates should prepare thoroughly and early as these tests can only be taken once.
 Some tests, such as the UCAT (required by medicine majors at King's College London, University of Bristol, University of Edinburgh etc), assesses reasoning abilities, whereas others such as the ENGAA (required by Engineering department at Cambridge), assesses subject knowledge such as math and physics; on the other hand, LNAT (required by most law schools) tests logical deducting and ethical arguments.